 ITSM vs. ITIL

-People often mix up ITSM and ITIL because both relate to IT service management concepts.
-However, ITSM describes the entire approach toward managing IT services in an organization; this includes all policies and processes in managing IT operations and service functions.
+People often mix up ITSM and the information technology infrastructure library because both relate to IT service management concepts.
+However, ITSM describes the entire approach toward managing IT services in an organization, including all policies and processes in managing IT operations and service functions.

 Key concepts of ITSM